 Diligent Franklin, Brentwood & Columbia, TN Criminal Defense Attorneys Preserve Your Freedom

-Our criminal defense lawyers are fighting to defend your rights in Spring Hill & Murfreesboro, Tennessee
+Our criminal defense lawyers fight to defend your rights

 When you have been charged with a criminal offense, be it a drug crime, DUI or violent crime, you need help fast.
 If convicted, you could face fines, imprisonment, and perhaps worse, depending on the crime and the verdict.

 At a time like this, you need the help of a tough criminal defense lawyer who has the experience in Tennessee courts to anticipate the prosecution and the diligence to gather the proper evidence to present a compelling case in your favor.
 The Law Offices of Adrian H. Altshuler & Associates handle criminal defense matters for clients throughout Tennessee.
 With law offices in Franklin, Brentwood and Columbia, TN, we are close by when you need us.

 Criminal defense services you can trust

 Our firm handles all manner of cases in criminal courts throughout Tennessee.
 While we have the resources and skills to assist you with whatever you need, we have built a reputation over the last 26 years for aggressive, effective defense against charges such as:

 - DUI.
 Drunk driving charges are serious, and can have lasting effects on your life.
 Tennessee has some of the most draconian DUI laws on the books, and a conviction can cost you thousands of dollars in fines and your driving privileges, which in turn can cost you your job or even your place to live.
 If you are pulled over for DUI, you have rights.
 Our DUI defense lawyers can help protect them.